spinscale/cookiecutter-elasticsearch-ingest-processor/README.md

+# THIS IS NO LONGER MAINTAINED AND ARCHIVED

-# A cookiecutter template for an Elasticsearch Ingest Processor
+## A cookiecutter template for an Elasticsearch Ingest Processor

 This should simplify the creation of Elasticsearch Ingest Processors, this template will set up